taksan/authenticator-saml-onelogin/dev-quick-start.md

 + Login at Console Administration
     + User: admin
     + Password: admin
-+ After the instalation is finished, its necessary create the realm in the KeyCloak importing configurations:
++ After the instalation is finished, its necessary create the realm in the Keycloak importing configurations:
+    + Keep proposed MyNewRealm name.
-    + Go to KeyCloak interface and select the option ```Add realm```.
+    + Go to Keycloak interface and select the option ```Add realm```.
     + Import ```realm-export.json``` file from quick-start folder.
         + Check ```Enable``` option and click over ```Create``` button.